 Medium Sized Dogs

-Owners of large breed dogs tend to be the ones that have heat cycle scares.
+Owners of large breed and giant breed dogs tend to be the ones that have heat cycle scares.
 That’s because large breed dogs may not have their first heat until two years of age.
-Again, it seems counter-intuitive that the shortest lived dogs would have the latest starting cycles, but that’s how it happens.
+Again, it seems counter-intuitive that the shortest-lived dogs would have the latest starting cycles, but that’s how it happens.
 While a dog’s first heat cycle occurring first at two years is rare, it’s not unheard of.

 How long does the first heat cycle last?

 Once your dog comes into her first heat cycle, the next big question is how long will it last.
 Again, this varies from dog to dog, but you can expect her to be in heat for about two to three weeks on average.